Turkman style

 "Mihr playing polo", in Mihr u Mushtari by Assar.
 Tabriz, 1420.
 The earliest appearance of the "Turkman Commercial style" of the Qara Qoyunlu.

-Turkman style is a style in Persian miniature painting that emerged in the late 15th century.
+Turkman style is a style in Persian miniature painting that emerged in the 15th century.
 The British art scholar Basil William Robinson coined the term in the 1950s to differentiate this style from a more polished style made in courts of Timurid and Turkman rulers.
-It was given the name "Turkman" because the Qara Qoyunlu and Aq Qoyunlu tribes, known as Turkmans, ruled western Iran in the second half of the 15th century, where the Turkman style was centered.
+It was given the name "Turkman" because the Qara Qoyunlu and Aq Qoyunlu tribes, known as Turkoman, ruled western Iran in the second half of the 15th century, where the Turkman style was centered.

+The quality of Turkman style was wide-ranging, with many fine early illustrations and some outstanding works belonging to the late 15th-century "metropolitan or royal Turkman styles", while there were also many creations of lesser quality, belonging to the so-called "commercial Turkman style".

+Definition

+In an effort to differentiate a specific painting style that flourished in Iran during the 15th century in the paintings created under the Timurid Empire, Western historians coined the notion of Turkman style in the middle of the 20th century.
+When Persian miniature painting was initially periodized in the 1930s, there were initial attempts to identify Turkman paintings.
+The German art scholar Ernst Kühnel used published samples from significant collections of Persian painted manuscripts to categorize the paintings of each era.